Paul Harvey: Death and tributes

 Harvey died on February 28, 2009, at age 90 at a hospital in Phoenix, Arizona, surrounded by family and friends.
 No cause of death was announced.
 In response to his father's death, his son, Paul Harvey Jr., said, "Millions have lost a friend".
 At the time of his death, he had less than two years left on his ten-year contract.
 Former President George W. Bush issued a statement on Harvey's death, calling him "a friendly and familiar voice in the lives of millions of Americans."

-On March 4, Gil Gross was chosen to become the next host of News & Comment.
-Gross lasted only one week before being taken off the air; Gross, who was based in San Francisco, would have had to record the show around 1:00 a.m.
-Pacific Time to finish in time for the East Coast broadcasts, in addition to his local show on KGO.
-News & Comment was replaced the next week by Mike Huckabee's existing commentary, The Huckabee Report.
-The Huckabee Report ceased radio distribution in 2015.
+On March 4, Gil Gross was chosen to be the interim host of News & Comment, and weekday and Saturday broadcasts.
+News & Comment was replaced the following week by Mike Huckabee's existing commentary, The Huckabee Report, which ceased radio distribution in 2015.

 Harvey's full-length biography, Good Day!
 The Paul Harvey Story, was published in May 2009 by Regnery Publishing.

 On February 3, 2013, a recording of Harvey's "So God Made a Farmer" commentary was used by Ram Trucks in a commercial titled "Farmer," which aired during Super Bowl XLVII.